Amelia Gray Hamlin Shows Off Her Tan Lines While Rocking Revealing Lingerie And High Heels

 Some of Amelia's followers compared her good looks to those of her mother, actress Lisa Rinna, while others mentioned the new man in her life.

-“Smokeshow.
-Scott Disick is the luckiest man alive,” wrote one commenter.
+"Smokeshow.
+Scott Disick is the luckiest man alive," one commenter wrote.